-The USS Franklin D. Roosevelt (CV-42), the second among the three Midway-class aircraft carriers was nicknamed as "Foo-De-Roo", "Rosie", and "Swanky Franky".
+The USS Franklin D. Roosevelt (CV-42), the second among the three Midway-class aircraft carriers, was nicknamed "Foo-De-Roo", "Rosie", and "Swanky Franky".
 This ship was the first aircraft carrier in the US Navy to be named after a President of the United States.
-The USS Franklin D. Roosevelt was initially launched with the name, "Coral Sea" but on May 8, 1945, the ship was renamed as Franklin D. Roosevelt.
-The ship conducted most of the operations in the Mediterranean waters as a part of the United States Sixth Fleet and in 1950, the vessel carried nuclear weapons to the sea for the first time.
+The USS Franklin D. Roosevelt was initially launched with the name "Coral Sea," but on May 8, 1945, the ship was renamed as Franklin D. Roosevelt.
+The ship conducted most of its operations in the Mediterranean waters as a part of the United States Sixth Fleet, and in 1950, the vessel carried nuclear weapons to sea for the first time.

 The USS Franklin D. Roosevelt was the first ship in its class that underwent the SCB-110 reconstruction and also was the first carrier to win three Admiral J. H. Flatley awards for aviation safety.
 The vessel served the nation for nearly two decades before it was decommissioned in September 1977.